HvzemEssvm/MyTasks/README.md

 > I used [OverTheWire](https://overthewire.org/wargames/bandit/) website as a practice field in an challenging interesting way

 1. First used `touch BanditPass.txt`  to store passwords in it.
-2. Used `touch UpdatePass.sh` which to copy file from git repo to another directory on my machine every time instead of cp.
+2. Used `touch UpdatePass.sh` to copy file from git repo to another directory on my machine every time instead of cp.
 *note that you won´t see except this README.md as it is the only file committed and push.*
 4. Edit bash file by `nano UpdatePass.sh` and getting the final directory to copy to by `pwd` command
 ```